Hebard has 30 points, 18 rebounds in No. 1 Oregon’s win - WHIZ News

 Claire Chastain led the Lady Mavericks (4-1) with 22 points, and Marie Benson had 16.

-VICTORIA, British Columbia (AP) — Jordan Danberry had 17 points and four rebounds, Chloe Bibby added 12 points and Mississippi State beat San Francisco in the Greater Victoria Invitational.
+VICTORIA, British Columbia (AP) — Jordan Danberry had 17 points and four rebounds and Mississippi State beat San Francisco in the Greater Victoria Invitational.

-The Dons kept it close in the first quarter and for much of the second, but were no match for the Bulldogs (7-0) in the final 20 minutes.
+Andra Espinoza-Hunte added 12 points for Mississippi State (7-0), and Chloe Bibby had 10.

 Lucie Hoskova led San Francisco (2-4) with 14 points.